-This amusing story about a windy walk is perfect for autumn and despite his initial reluctance to go out, Small Rabbit discovers that he can have a lot of fun in the wind.
+What Small Rabbit Heard is an amusing story about a windy walk which is perfect for autumn.
+Despite his initial reluctance to go out, Small Rabbit discovers that he can have a lot of fun in the wind.
 My daughter laughs out loud at Small Rabbit’s actions which add humour to a familiar situation.

 The Story: Small Rabbit doesn’t want to go for a walk because it’s too windy but Big Rabbit insists that they go out.
 Once they are outside Big Rabbit tries to give Small Rabbit various instructions but he can’t hear her properly because of the wind.
 His actions include jumping in the mud, climbing a tree and riding on a goat before he hops home to hide.
 When Big Rabbit finds him he gives her a big hug and tells her that windy walks are fun.